HathorNetwork/hathor-wallet-service-old/DATABASE.md

   PRIMARY KEY (`address`)
 );

+-- Unlocked authorities represents:
+-- null or 0b00 - Has no authority
+-- 0b01 - Mint authority
+-- 0b11 - Mint and Melt authority
+-- 0b10 - Melt authority

+-- This is always up to date with the authorities in every -- UTXO for this address.

 CREATE TABLE `address_balance` (
   `address` varchar(34) NOT NULL,
   `token_id` varchar(64) NOT NULL,
-  `unlocked_balance` bigint unsigned NOT NULL, `locked_balance` bigint unsigned NOT NULL, `timelock_expires` int unsigned,
+  `unlocked_balance` bigint unsigned NOT NULL, `locked_balance` bigint unsigned NOT NULL, `unlocked_authorities` tinyint unsigned NOT NULL DEFAULT '0', `locked_authorities` tinyint unsigned NOT NULL DEFAULT '0', `timelock_expires` int unsigned,
   `transactions` int unsigned NOT NULL,
   PRIMARY KEY (`address`,`token_id`)